midi-ld/midi2rdf/README.md

 - Interoperable representation of MIDI files: link their contents to annotations, other musical events (e.g. MusicXML), or to any related resource on the Web
 - Lossless conversion: MIDI files play the same after round-tripping to RDF
-- If you prefer to use a `cloud service' version (i.e. without installing anything), go [here](http://midi2rdf.amp.ops.labs.vu.nl/)
+- If you prefer to use a "cloud service" version (i.e. without installing anything) to represent your MIDI files as Linked Data, go [here](http://midi2rdf.amp.ops.labs.vu.nl/)

+## Documentation

+Please check out the [MIDI Linked Data documentation](https://github.com/midi-ld/documentation) for additional details on how to browse MIDI files as Linked Data, link and query them, etc.

 ## Papers & References